 Where a problem is expected to last longer than a few days, an explanatory note will be placed in the comments on the graph page for the station.

-For more information about water level monitoring or how to interpret and use data, please contact us.
+For more information about water level monitoring or how to interpret and use data, please use our online form to contact us.